Don't Panic! Better, Fewer, Syntax Errors for LR Parsers

 The second condition relates to the weak form of compatible merging inherited from \cite[p.~8]{corchuelo02repairing}: delete repairs are never followed by an insert (see Figure~\ref{fig:corchuelo:algorithm}) since [\textit{delete}, \textit{insert x}] always leads to the same configuration as [\textit{insert x}, \textit{delete}].
 Although we get much of the same effect through compatible configuration merging, we keep it as a separate optimisation because: it is such a frequent case; our use of the todo list means that we would not catch every case; the duplicate repair sequences are uninteresting from a user perspective, so we would have to filter them out later anyway; and each additional merge costs memory.
 We thus have to make sure that merged repair sequences don't accidentally suppress insert repairs because one part of the repair sequence ends in a delete while the other does not.
 The simplest way of solving this problem is thus to forbid merging repair sequences if one sequence ends in a delete and the other does not.

 Fortunately, implementing compatible configuration merging is simple.
 We first modify the todo data-structure to be a list-of-ordered-hashsets\footnote{An ordered hashset preserves insertion order, and thus allows list-like integer indexing as well as hash-based lookups.}.
 This has near-identical \texttt{append} / \texttt{pop} performance to a normal list, but filters out duplicates with near-identical performance to an unordered hashset.
-We then make use of a simply property of hashsets: an object's hash behaviour need only be a non-strict subset of its equality behaviour.
-In other words, while we need to ensure that two objects that compare equal always map to the same hash, we can allow two objects that do not compare equal to map to the same hash.
-In our context, this allows us to quickly find potentially compatible nodes using hashing, checking for definitely compatible configurations using equality.
-We therefore hash configurations based solely on their parsing stack and remaining input whereas configuration equality is based on a configurations' parsing stacks, remaining input, and repair sequences.
+We then make use of a simple property of hashsets: an object's hashing behaviour need only be a non-strict subset of its equality behaviour.
+Configuration hashing is based solely on a configuration's parsing stack and remaining input, giving us a fast way of finding configurations that are compatible under conditions \#1 (identical parsing stacks) and \#2 (identical input remaining).
+As well as checking those two conditions, configuration equality also checks condition \#3 (compatible repair sequences).

 Conceptually, merging two configurations together is simple: each configuration needs to store a set of repair sequences, each of which is updated as further repairs are found.
 However, this is an extremely inefficient representation as the sets involved need to be copied and extended as each new repair is found.
 Instead, we reuse the idea of graph-structured stacks from GLR parsing~\cite[p.~4]{tomita87efficient} which allows us to avoid copying whenever possible.
 The basic idea is that configurations no longer reference a parent pointer tree of repairs directly, but instead a parent pointer tree of \emph{repair merges}.
 A repair merge is a pair (\textit{repair}, \textit{merged}) where \textit{repair} is a plain repair and \textit{merged} is a (possibly null) set of repair merge sequences.
 This structure has two advantages.
 First, the $N_\textit{shifts}$ check can be performed solely using the first element of repair merge pairs.
 Second, we avoid allocating memory for configurations which have not yet been subject to a merge.
 The small downside to this scheme is that expanding configurations into repair sequences requires recursively expanding both the normal parent pointer tree of the first element as well as the merged parent pointer trees of the second element.